tahsinAmin/todo-list/README.md

 ## My Tasks

 - [x] Able to delete from completed as well.
+- [x] Empty input shall not be submitted.

 - [] Add Enter functionality
 - [] Add the local storage functionality